Lacrymology/states/motd/doc/index.rst

 Introduction
 ------------

-The /etc/motd is a file on Unix-like systems that contains a "message of the day", used to send a common message to all users, in a more efficient manner than sending them all an e-mail message.
+The ``/etc/motd`` is a file on Unix-like systems that contains a **message of the day**, used to send a common message to all users that log in a Unix shell.

+This formula is mostly used to show information about the VM users log into.

 Link
 ----